Joel-glitch-alt/Azure_Projects_Development/Docker/Docker_Ubuntu.md

  2) TO GET THE JENKINS PASSWORD

- ****************************To get the initial admin password for Jenkins and complete the setup, run: docker exec -it joel-jenkins cat /var/jenkins_home/secrets/initialAdminPassword
+ ****************************To get the initial admin password for Jenkins and complete the setup, run: docker exec -it <name of container> cat /var/jenkins_home/secrets/initialAdminPassword

 *******************************************************************************************************************************